 Memorable things always happen.
 I can remember the first time my cousin Al Bundy, the piano player, came to see me perform.
 He played at a venue in Greenwich Village NYC.
 I had gotten a gig around the corner when I was in college.
 He came around to see me after his gig.
 It made him very proud to see that he had had an influence on me and my career.
 It was really a touching moment because through his pride I could acknowledge for the first time how much he had inspired me and I hadn’t realized it yet.

 Why do girls like musicians so much?
 Has your musician career helped your love life?

 Yes and no!
 Sometimes it is really quite an aphrodisiac.
 Some women just get turned on completely watching us up there.
-There must be something about the way we are grooving, we have a power to get girls on there feet moving.
-Other times it can be a deterrent, because apparently a lot of women have had bad experiences dating musicians, so as soon as you say you're a musician, it's like a repellent: “Oh, a musician, stop being a dreamer," or "Great, do you even have a car or a job?"
-Or, "You must be lazy.”
+There must be something about the way we are grooving, we have a power to get girls on their feet moving.
+Other times it can be a deterrent, because apparently a lot of women have had bad experiences dating musicians, so as soon as you say you’re a musician, it’s like a repellent: “Oh, a musician, stop being a dreamer,” or “Great, do you even have a car or a job?”
+Or, “You must be lazy.”

 I think it goes back to the freedom part.
 When you live your life on your own terms, sometimes women don’t like not being able to control their man.
 With a lot of artists, writers and musicians, the music comes first, the ladies come second.
 On the other hand, I have seen some of the ugliest guys get hot girls, just through sheer attitude.
 You know what you’re doing and people really wish they could do it, so they are attracted to the power, or prowess; and lest we forget the bad boy image that comes with being a musician.